Research

 Transmission mediums

 Transmission mediums are used to transfer energy between two locations.
-Common examples in the electrical region are cables and circuit board traces.
+Common examples in the electrical region are wires and circuit board traces.
 In the photonic region optical fibers are used.
-In the THz region significant loss and dispersion limits the viability of cables and optical fiber over large distances; however, for relatively short distances (< 30 mm) conductive transmission lines can be utilized in numerous applications.
+In the THz region significant loss and dispersion limits the viability of wires and optical fibers; however conductive transmission lines on ultra-thin substrates can be used to mitigate these issues.

 Applications